-Pinus nigra ‘Green Tower’ is an impressive sturdy fastigiate selection of Austrian Pine.
-Typical of the species, the needles are rich, dark green, arranged in bundles of two.
-Annual expected growth is 4-6 inches.
-After 10 years, the gardener should expect a dark green pillar, 8 feet tall by 18 inches wide.
+Pinus nigra ‘Green Tower’ is an impressive, sturdy fastigiate selection of Austrian pine.
+Typical of the species, the needles are rich, dark green and arranged in bundles of two.
+After 10 years of growth, a mature specimen will measure 8 feet (2.5 m) tall by 18 inches (45 cm) wide, an annual growth of 4 to 6 inches (20 – 30 cm).

 Martin Zimmer of Germany found the original ‘Green Tower’ as a seedling in the late 1990s.
 Later Horst zu Jeddeloh brought cuttings to America and propagated them from his nursery in Molalla, Oregon.
 It is now a rare plant in the trade.